richard-jansson/veta/README.md

 ## Use cases
 Places where one handed text input with this method is useful, would be for controlling something with the numpad of a remote controll.
 Another system which matematically is annoying would be entering text on a virtual keyboard, by moving a curser to the left or to the right.
 In this system worst case you would have to move the cursor - 50 steps or something.

 Another idea would be to train people to use a better version of this program and by doing so removing the need to move their right hand from the mouse every now and then.
 This is something I personally find really annoying and uncomfortable.
+What we end up with then is making office worker work in a mode more reminiscent of how FPS gamers use their computers.

 ## Usage
 To use this program.
 Simply do the following on a ubuntu 16.04 machine.
 Then you can use num lock to toggle it's functionallity.